energyscope/EnergyScope_coupling_GEMMES/Docs/index.rst

    :width: 16cm

 EnergyScope is developed by EPFL (Switzerland) and UCLouvain (Belgium).
-This documentation introduces the *core* model EnergyScope with  performances details in the :doc:`/sections/Overview` section.
+This documentation introduces the *core* EnergyScope model.
+Its main performances are detailed in the :doc:`/sections/Overview` section.
 It has been applied to various countries and extended to face most of its limitations.
 For more information on versions, applications, and acknowledgments, see the :doc:`/sections/Releases` section.